 The first keyword I searched for in both search engines was “Las Vegas hockey tickets”.
 This keyword generated ads in Google that were related to what I wanted such as Wranglers hockey tickets.
 Bing on the other hand showed me ads for Stub hub and other websites that were related but not what I was looking for.

-The second keyword I searched for in both search engines was “les miserables soundtrack”.
+The second keyword I searched for in both search engines was “Les Miserables soundtrack”.
 This keyword generated almost the exact same results in both search engines with some very slight variations farther down the search results.

 The last keyword I searched for in both search engines was “discounted bean bag chairs”.
 This keyword returned similar results in both search engines, but the ads that were displayed in Google were from larger more trusted companies than the ads that showed in Bing.

-I would prefer to spend money in Google because it seems like the ads that were displayed there were much more related to what I was searching for than in Bing.
+I would prefer to spend money on Google because it seems like the ads that were displayed there were much more related to what I was searching for than in Bing.
 I would assume that more qualified leads would come from Google because of this experience.

 Google vs. Newspapers vs. Television advertising